Joey451-OG/ObsidianNotes/Notes/Fall 24/Java 3/Java 3.md

 If node is larger (max heap)
 - Swap node with parent node

 Note we really shouldn't be saying "node" here.
-Nothing about the actual node object is swap except for its' values.
+Nothing about the actual node object is swapped except for its' values.

 ![[Pasted image 20241118144627.png]]
 ![[Pasted image 20241118144639.png]]